 The plant will send out rhizomes called banana pups.
 After the roots form on the pups, you can remove a few from time to time to produce new plants.
 If you remove a lot at the same time, the plant may tip over.
 You can also plant some of the seeds once the fruit matures, though they may be difficult to germinate.

 Banana trees, in general, can be grown in containers for use outdoors and as a houseplant.
-There are several pests that can become especially bothersome on houseplants.
+Several pests can become especially bothersome on houseplants.
 These include aphids, mealybugs, scales, and spider mites.
 You can try treating the plant with an organic method like insecticidal soap, but control can be difficult and you may ultimately need to throw the tree out if the infestation is serious enough.

 Maintenance and Pruning